DamianJudek/SNiFi/backend/README.md

 # A backend server for SNiFi built on Flask.

-SNiFi is a simple threat detection system designed for small networks.
-It's built with Flask and provides an API to be used with frontend or other integrations.
+SNiFi backend is threat detection system designed for small networks.
+It's built with flexible Flask framework and provides an API to be used with frontend or other integrations.

 ## Recommended way of running the backend server is with Docker Compose.